 Operation Magic Carpet (Polka Theatre)

 Soon after graduating Sarah was cast as Nomi, the lead role, in Operation Magic Carpet by Samantha Ellis and directed by Rosamunde Hutt.
 The play ran for two busy months at the 300-seater theatre in Wimbledon.
-The dynamic, colourful children's play weaved the stories of the Arabian Nights with the realities of being an Iraqi refugee in Britain.
+The dynamic, colourful children's play weaved the stories of the Arabian Nights with the realities of being an Arab in today's Britain.
 The energetic choreography required Sarah to be trained in stage combat with RC Annie for fight scenes with swords, ropes and wolves!

 Passionate about new plays, Sarah has participated in countless R&Ds and rehearsed readings.
 She thoroughly enjoys this process of development and has performed in projects at Soho Theatre, Mercury Theatre, Greenwich Theatre, Playground Theatre, Ovalhouse, Old Theatre Royal Bath and The Yard Theatre.